bbauska/UC-Davis-JS-Basics/readme.md

   alt="." />
 </p>

-Let\'s take a look at how to do this really quickly.
+Let&apos;s take a look at how to do this really quickly.
 Over here, I have my script.
-And you can see that I\'m getting my paragraphs and I\'ve got my four loop here and it\'s going through and doing that kind of thing.
+And you can see that I&apos;m getting my paragraphs and I&apos;ve got my four loop here and it&apos;s going through and doing that kind of thing.
-And then if I come back here and actually run this thing, you can see that it\'s actually turned Use paragraphs, right.
-So that\'s all working and working as expected.
+And then if I come back here and actually run this thing, you can see that it&apos;s actually turned Use paragraphs, right.
+So that&apos;s all working and working as expected.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 456.  (###) ~~~~~~~~~~~~~~~~~~~-->